 Career and Technical Education (CTE)—Quality CTE programs and related career pathways and guidance programs are essential for all students.
 Youth need workplace skills as well as awareness and focus to increase not only the likelihood that they will be prepared for their careers, but also that school will be relevant to what is next

-Safe Learning Environments—Safe, orderly, nurturing, inclusive, and inviting learning environments help students realize potential as individuals and as engaged members of society.
-All staff need to provide a safe environment to all students both physically and emotionally.
+Safe Learning Environments—Safe, orderly, nurturing, inclusive, and inviting learning environments help students realize their potential as individuals and as engaged members of society.
+All staff needs to provide a safe environment to all students both physically and emotionally.
 Students are expected to be made to feel genuinely welcomed and supported.
 A safe and orderly learning environment provides both physical and emotional security as well as daily experiences, at all grade levels that enhance positive social attitudes and effective interpersonal skills.
 A safe, nurturing, and responsive learning environment supports all students, teachers, cultures, and subgroups; honors and supports diversity and social justice; treats students equitably; and recognizes the need for feedback, innovation, and second chances.
-GHS has an extensive harassment/bullying policy that is adhered to and all reports of harassment/bullying are investigated to ensure that we our providing a safe environment for our students.
+GHS has an extensive harassment/bullying policy that is adhered to and all reports of harassment/bullying are investigated to ensure that we are providing a safe environment for our students.

-Academic Success/Advocacy—Greybull High School has created an academic success/advocacy time that all students participate in once a day four times per week.
+Academic Success/Advocacy—Greybull High School/Greybull Middle School has created an academic success/advocacy time that all students participate in once a day four times per week.
 This time is made available to all students to work on homework, seek one-to-one tutoring from staff, and develop a relationship with an advocate staff member for the year.
 The staff member monitors the student’s grades and academic performance and provides interventions specifically identified for targeted particular students based on Wy-TOPP data.

 Counseling and Career Guidance—The counseling department and administration, with assistance from staff, continually advise and collaborate among themselves and parents to assist families with career and guidance options provided at Greybull High School to ensure students have opportunities for financial aid as well as scholarship opportunities.
 Numerous parent nights are offered to assist parents with college readiness.
-Student success and lack of success is continually monitored and student schedules are adjusted to ensure students can graduate, obtain Hathaway financial assistance, and ensure success.
+Student success and lack of success are continually monitored and student schedules are adjusted to ensure students can graduate, obtain Hathaway financial assistance, and ensure success.
 Students can adjust their schedule to help them become more college and career ready.
-Numerous duel enrollment opportunities have been added to our schedule as well as concurrent enrollment options for students.
+Numerous dual enrollment opportunities have been added to our schedule as well as concurrent enrollment options for students.

-English Learners—EL support Students receive services for one of three reasons: 1. students may qualify for direct services based on WIDA assessment data, 2. students qualified for services based on WIDA assessment data but have “tested out” and are now in monitoring status 3. any Hispanic student from native speaking families that require assistance as an additional resource.
-Students that can and do receive services are specifically scheduled one period per day in the ELL room Regardless of if a student is identified, monitored, or receiving assistance, all students who attend the ELL room receive support with tests, quizzes, projects, homework, study skills, and organizational skills.
-Students will be supported in cultural enrichment activities (i.e.: WYO-Latina Conference, peer mentoring groups) and will be supported through targeted activities specifically designed to meet their needs (i.e. interpreters at Financial Aid Night
+English Learners—EL support students receive services for one of three reasons: 1. students may qualify for direct services based on WIDA assessment data, 2. students qualified for services based on WIDA assessment data but have “tested out” and are now in monitoring status 3. any Hispanic student from native speaking families that require assistance as an additional resource.
+Students that can and do receive services are specifically scheduled one period per day in the ELL room regardless of if a student is identified, monitored, or receiving assistance, all students who attend the ELL room receive support with tests, quizzes, projects, homework, study skills, and organizational skills.
+Students will be supported in cultural enrichment activities (i.e.: WYO-Latina Conference, peer mentoring groups) and will be supported through targeted activities specifically designed to meet their needs (i.e. interpreters at Financial Aid Night)